-How to Dry Rosemary
+How To Dry Fresh Rosemary (step-by-step)

 Rosemary is one of the most common kitchen herbs.
 People from different cultures around the world acknowledge its culinary strengths and charms especially in meat preparation.
 The aroma of lamb or chicken roasted in rosemary is heavenly.
 All the same, this herb is not always readily available in the market.
 Accordingly, it is important to understand how to dry rosemary at home for long term preservation.